Signed review packets for consequential claims

 1. Your agent calls gpt-4 with customer data 2.
 Agent gets a response, takes an action 3.
 Customer complains: "your AI did something wrong" 4.
 You check your logs -- everything looks fine 5.
 Customer: "prove it" 6.
 You show your logs 7.
 Customer: "those are YOUR logs on YOUR server" You can't prove it.
 Whoever controls the server controls the story.

-Assay makes this harder to fake.
-Every LLM call gets a cryptographically signed receipt bundled into a portable proof pack.
-Edit one byte and verification fails.
-Skip a contracted call site (for supported frameworks) and completeness checks catch it.
-The verifier doesn't need access to your server, your database, or your trust.
+Assay turns that into a portable proof artifact another party can verify themselves.
+Edit one byte, verification fails.
+Drop a locked check, the mismatch is exposed.
+Skip a contracted call site, completeness checks catch it.
+The verifier needs no access to your server, your database, or your trust.

 Two lines.
 That's the diff.